Intraday Battery Dispatch for Hybrid Renewable Energy Assets: Experiments on Texas-7k grid

 \subsection{Calibration of Wind Dynamics}

-We utilize the reanalyzed NREL data set \cite{xu2017creation} for calibration of wind assets.
+We utilize the reanalyzed NREL data set \parencite{xu2017creation} for calibration of wind assets.
 The data set comprises hourly ($\Delta t = 1$) actual and forecasted (as of noon on the day prior) wind generation profiles in 2018 for the 149 wind units in Texas-7k, with generation capacities ranging from 30MW to 352MW.
-To start the calibration process, we rescale the actual and forecasted wind generation profiles of each wind farm by its nameplate capacity, obtaining respective \textit{generation ratios} taking values in $[0,1]$.
-To distinguish data from our model-based quantities, in this section we use $A^{\ell,d}_k$ to denote the observed generation ratio of asset $\ell$ on day $d$ in hour $k$ and $F^{\ell,d}_k$ the corresponding day-ahead forecast, later also used as dispatch target $M^{\ell,d}_k$.
+Rescaling the raw generation of each wind farm by its nameplate capacity yields \textit{generation ratios} taking values in $[0,1]$.
+To distinguish from our model-based quantities, we denote by $A^{\ell,d}_k$ the observed generation ratio of asset $\ell$ on day $d$ in hour $k$ and by $F^{\ell,d}_k$ the corresponding day-ahead forecast, later also used as dispatch target $M^{\ell,d}_k$.

 Wind generation is driven by wind speed which exhibits diurnal variations, marked by fluctuations in both mean and variance during a 24-hour period.
-To incorporate these features, the drift and diffusion coefficients of $(X_k)$ are taken to be dependent on both time-of-day and forecast.
-Rather than using the Jacobi SDE \eqref{eq:OU}, we found that a more flexible fit is provided by forecast-dependent mean-reverting dynamics
+To incorporate these features, rather than using the discrete-time counter part of Jacobi SDE \eqref{eq:OU}, we found that a more flexible fit is provided by taking both the drift and diffusion coefficients of $(X_k)$ to be forecast- and time-of-day dependent, with the following mean-reverting dynamics: